JuliaManifolds/ManifoldsBase.jl/Readme.md

 in the Julia REPL.

 Since this package provides an interface, you probably either want to add it as a dependency to your project/package to work on manifold generically or implement a new manifold.
-A package that (only) depends on `ManifoldsBase.jl`, see [Manopt.jl](https://manoptjl.org/stable/), which implements optimization algorithms on manifolds using this interface, i.e. they can be used with any manifold based on `ManifoldsBase.jl`.
-A library of manifolds implemented using this interface is provided see [Manifolds.jl](https://juliamanifolds.github.io/Manifolds.jl/stable/).
+For a package that (only) depends on `ManifoldsBase.jl`, see [Manopt.jl](https://manoptjl.org/stable/), which implements optimization algorithms on manifolds using this interface, i.e. they can be used with any manifold based on `ManifoldsBase.jl`.
+A library of manifolds implemented using this interface is provided by [Manifolds.jl](https://juliamanifolds.github.io/Manifolds.jl/stable/).

 Your package is using `ManifoldsBase`?
 We would be very interested to hear where you are using the interface or manifolds in general!
 Give us a note and we add you here.